irfanhakim-as/linux-wiki/topics/plasma-discover.md

 1. To install apps, simply launch the **Discover** app.

-2. Search/browse for the apps you wish to install.
+2. Search/browse for the apps you wish to install using the provided **Search** bar in the top left.

-3. Select the application to open its detailed view.
+3. Select the application from the search result to open its detailed view.

 4. Select the **Sources** dropdown if available and select **Flathub** or **Flathub (user)**.